tylertitsworth/5th-age-srd/Classes/Commander.md

 #### Adventurer Feat

-You gain 1 additional skill point in a background related to either intimidation or physical exercise.
-You can use this skill point to raise that background beyond the normal maximum of 5.
+You gain 1 additional skill point in a skill related to either intimidation or physical exercise.
+You can use this skill point to raise that skill beyond the normal maximum of 5.

 #### Champion Feat